-N.B.
-See section 4 of the Sailors and Soldiers’ Scholarship Fund Act 1938.

-2 Repealed by Act No. 78 of 1962.
+2 Repealed by the Trustees Act 1962.

-3 An amendment was made to this section by section 6 (b) of Act No. 24 of 1958 which reads as follows —
+3 An amendment was made to this section by the Western Australian Aged Sailors and Soldiers’ Relief Fund Act Amendment Act 1958 s.
+6(b) which reads as follows:

 “

-(b) by substituting for the passage, “soldiers or sailors,” in lines eight and nine, the passage, “sailors, soldiers and airmen,”;.
+(b) by substituting for the passage, “soldiers or sailors,” in lines eight and nine, the passage, “sailors, soldiers and airmen,”;

-”
+”,

-This amendment is inconsistent with the amendment made by section 6 (c) of Act No. 24 of 1958 and the latter has been incorporated in this reprint.
+This amendment is inconsistent with the amendment made by the Western Australian Aged Sailors and Soldiers’ Relief Fund Act Amendment Act 1958 s.
+6(c) and the latter has been incorporated in this reprint.

+4 Now known as the Western Australian Aged Sailors, Soldiers and Airmen’s Relief Fund Act 1932; short title changed (see note under s.
+1).